brian-dlee/smuggler/README.md

 In an attempt to address this with my own organization and provide a stable solution for others to use, `smuggler` was created.

+This package may also help with the common issue of injecting GOOGLE_APPLICATION_CREDENTIALS (the path to a Google service account credentials JSON file) or a Firebase credentials file into your application.
+See the "The author's use case" below.

 ## Live demo

 Take a look at the live demo at https://smuggler.brian-dlee.dev.